 A woman might not realize her own raw strength until seeing her birth photos.
 It is one thing to live through an experience, but it is another to see yourself through somebody else’s perspective.
 What might have felt like your lowest moment, when you did not think you could do it, translates as ability, energy, and resilience on the

 Birth Photography is for all types of birth.
 In the end, birth is birth whether you have it at the hospital, in your home, or have a c-section.
 I do not believe one is easier or harder than another, each type of birth comes with its own obstacles and challenges.
 The Birth Photography community is inclusive of all types of birth.
 We all have admiration for every single one.

 If you have an interest in Birth Photography, I am sure you have many more questions.
 First, I always have a complimentary and no-obligation pre-consultation with you before we book anything.
 This is where we talk about what’s important to you, I explain more about the process, and we make sure we are a great fit for each other.
 Your birth space is sacred and personal so it is important that we trust and are comfortable with each other.
-If you want to schedule a pre-consultation, find a date/time to meet for coffee/tea with me here.
+Let’s connect!

 When To Book Birth Photography?

 If you are at all interested in Birth Photography, I recommend getting in touch right away.
-Birth Photography is available as part of my Your Baby’s First Year package.
+Birth Photography is available as part of my Baby Photography Plan.
 The photography package documents your baby from Maternity to One Year Old.
 This means that I generally spend the whole year with my Client’s and that space is limited/books up extremely quickly.